The 5 Lousada Dukes, the Duque de Losada, and his Miranda family

 9. As for example in the official British passport of Emanuel the 2nd Duke.
 The name combined Castilian Spanish and Galician-Portuguese in a peculiar and unprecedented way.
 This disguised the embarrassing fact that the 'Losada' title was Italian and had effectively expired - for the Duque was Spanish, had no offspring, and left Italy permanently in 1759.
 The new name seems nicely free of the taint of expiry that the old name carried, whilst carrying a reference to the original name.
 The phrasing appears in the 'lurid documents' and may derive from the Spanish herald as once of his obfuscatory devices.
 A nobility authority showed itself to be shockingly gullible when it printed a passage in which the name of the Duque's title was given in the hybrid form used by the Dukes!

-10. From his will and the naming of his first-born son, it is probable that the natural father of Aaron Baruh Lousada #376 of Barbados was named David.
-Thus it is his step-father and probable uncle Isaac who is shown above.
+10. From his will and the naming of his first-born son, it is probable that the natural father of Aaron Baruh Lousada #376 of Barbados was named David as shown above.
+David, and the most prominent Baruch Lousada of this generation in the records - Isaac #42 - were sons of Amador de Lousada of Vinhais in Portugal.